Professor Gregory Currie FBA

 - Philosophy

 Greg Currie is a professor of philosophy at the University of York and a Fellow of the Australian Academy of the Humanities.
-He is executive editor of Mind & Language.
+He is Executive Editor of Mind & Language.
 His The Nature of Fiction and other works have been influential in shaping the contemporary debate about the place of imagination in the architecture of the mind.
-His Imagining and Knowing (forthcoming) is a (somewhat) sceptical examination of the idea that fictions are an important source of learning.
+His recent book Imagining and Knowing is a (somewhat) sceptical examination of the idea that fictions are an important source of learning.
 His current project is a naturalistic theory of aesthetic pleasure and value which argues for a reductionist metaphysics of aesthetic properties, a close association between aesthetic sense and social cognition, and a deep connection between human aesthetic interests and the evolution of our species.
 He also works on the philosophy of film, filmic and literary adaptation, irony in words and pictures, and imagination and psychopathology.

 Current post